-There are two main operators available with the first and more expensive being Mexico City Hop-On Hop-Off Tour.
+There are two main operators available in Mexico City with the first and more expensive being Mexico City Hop-On Hop-Off Tour.
 These guys only offer one route but on a really new bus.
-A pass for the day will cost you $17 USD.
+A pass for the day will cost you $11 USD.

 The Shrine of Guadalupe is one of the most important pilgrimage sites of the Catholic religion.
-For many, a visit here is important because of their strong faith in the Catholic religion.
+For many, a visit here is essential because of their strong faith in the Catholic religion.

 However, you don’t need to be religious to enjoy a visit here.
 For me, it’s more about the architecture and experiencing other culturally significant sights, and one I enjoyed.

-The site is best visited in with a tour to Teotihuacan as it’s located outside of the city, however, it can be visited on its own too.
+The site is best visited with a tour to Teotihuacan as it’s located outside of the city.
+However, it can be visited on its own too.

-Although for me it wasn’t a life-changing experience, this is an important place for many people and makes the list for that reason!
+Although it wasn’t a life-changing experience for me, this is an important place for many people and makes the best things to do in Mexico City list for that reason!

 If you have the chance, visit Mexico during Day of the Dead – it’s easily one of the best things to do in Mexico!

-Important info: Dia De Muertos runs from the 31st of October to the 2nd of November, however parades start in the weeks before that!
+Dia De Muertos runs from the 31st of October to the 2nd of November, however, parades start in the weeks before that!
 It changes every year so be sure to do some research online before!

-A trip to the Anthropology Museum is a great way to learn about these civilizations and truly appreciate just how advanced they were.
-You can gaze at replicas of these ancient cities or enjoy the stonework and artifacts that resembled their goods.
-It’s truly amazing and the museum is really a work of art in itself.
+A trip to the Anthropology Museum is a great way to learn about these civilizations and truly appreciate their advances.
+You can gaze at replicas of these ancient cities or enjoy the stonework and artifacts that resemble their goods.
+It’s truly unique, and the museum is really a work of art in itself.

-Important info: The Museo Nacional de Antropologia is located in Chapultepec Park and has an entrance fee of 75 pesos.
-To really explore the museum you would certainly need the better part of the day!
+The Museo Nacional de Antropologia is located in Chapultepec Park and has an entrance fee of 85 pesos ($4.35 USD).
+To really explore the museum, you would undoubtedly need the better part of the day!

-Tour recommendation: There isn’t a specific tour to the Anthropology Museum but this tour to the Chapultepec Castle and Anthropology Museum is a good option for those wanting to explore more of Chapultepec Park and learn from a knowledgable guide.
+If you want to split your time with another landmark then the Chapultepec Castle and Anthropology Museum tour is a good option for those wanting to explore more of Chapultepec Park and learn from a knowledgeable guide.

-If you want to take home souvenirs from Mexico then the best place to go in the city is the La Ciudadela Artisanal Market.
-This market showcases artist’s work from around the country that can be bought at very affordable prices.
+If you want to take home souvenirs from Mexico then the best place to go in Mexico City is the La Ciudadela Artisanal Market.
+This market showcases artists’ work from around the country that can be bought at very affordable prices.
 The selection is huge!